Beaglebone and Raspberry Pi: a general comparison

 From a computing standpoint, the Beaglebone is less powerful than the Raspberry Pi.
 The Raspberry Pi has a better CPU and more memory on board and this is key with CPU intensive applications.
 Raspberry Pi can be used as a single board computer with Ubuntu and this would be good for graphics processing with a better user experience.
 Beaglebone is less powerful but will suffice to run most IoT applications.

-Read these other articles on Beaglebone in an IoT project:
+other articles on Beaglebone in an IoT project:

-Recent articles
+Related articles

-How to leverage over-the-air (OTA) updates with NVIDIA Microservices for Jetson
+How to leverage over-the-air (OTA) updates for NVIDIA Jetson Platform Services

-Explore our Resource Center to discover more about how Mender empowers both you and your customers with secure and reliable over-the-air updates for IoT devices.
+Discover how Mender empowers both you and your customers with secure and reliable over-the-air updates for IoT devices.
+Focus on your product, and benefit from specialized OTA expertise and best practices.